cbrandolino/log/books.md

 ## June 2018

+- The City and The City (fiction), China Miéville, 3.5
 - Marriage, a History, Stephanie Coontz, 3.5
 - Vamps and Tramps, Camille Paglia, 3
 - The Book of Why, Judea Pearl and Dana MacKenzie, 4.5